 The only drink we know of that requires keeping a fire extinguisher close by, the Blue Blazer was cooked up by cocktail pioneer Jerry Thomas in a gambling saloon in Gold Rush–era San Francisco.
 In his 1862 “Bar-tenders Guide,” he describes it as a “blazing stream of liquid fire,” but it’s basically a Hot Toddy made with high-proof scotch and a whole lot of flair.

-- 4 oz cask-strength scotch
+- 4 ounces cask-strength Scotch whisky

 - 2 tsp demerara or raw sugar

-- Garnish: lemon peel
+- Garnish: 2 lemon twists

-Garnish with lemon peels.
+Garnish each mug with a lemon twist.